-Although Council does not have similarly detailed information to assess other catchments an estimate was made using average flow versus number connections to determine if other catchments required further analysis.
+Council does not have similarly detailed information to assess other catchments.
+However a review was undertaken using average flow versus number connections to determine if other catchments required further analysis.
 The assessment did not support a change to the current value of 800L per HUE per day in those catchments.
+Nevertheless, we will continue to review all catchments and where appropriate make changes.

 Council has updated its HUE volume based on improved data obtained for the Ruakaka area.
 This is both normal and appropriate.
-At this stage WDC does not have sufficient evidence to make changes on other catchments.
-Nevertheless, we will continue to review them and where the data is available will make changes.
+WDC does not have evidence to make changes on other catchments.